wojdyr/fityk/doc/getstarted.rst

 (e.g. colors of data points) can be changed using the sidebar.

-One of the most useful things which can be displayed by the helper plot is the difference between the data and the model (also controlled by a pop-up menu).
+One of the most useful things which can be displayed by the helper plot is the difference between the data and the model (it is also controlled by a pop-up menu).
 Hopefully, a quick look at this menu and a minute or two's worth of experiments will show the potential of this plot.